 That’s how to get more blog readers.

-So to start, we’ve outlined the key elements you need to epic posts that rank.
-Each of these points is tried-and-tested, not only by us but by every ranking blog writer out there.
+So to start, we’ve outlined the key elements you need to consider in order to write successful blog posts.
+Each of these points is tried and tested, not only by us but by every ranking blog writer out there.

 Here they are in brief:

-- Interesting and helpful visuals motivate the discussion and help to make it more tractable.
+- Include interesting and helpful visuals to motivate the discussion and help to make it more tractable

-- A flowing use of English that is easy to follow makes your points more digestible; short, snappy sentences, varied vocabulary and use of the active voice.
+- Ensure you use a flowing use of English that is easy to follow to make your points more digestible; short, snappy sentences, varied vocabulary, and use of the active voice is recommended

-Getting these blog post and SEO basics right means you’re already more than halfway to producing dreamy content your users will love.
+Getting these blog writing basics right means you’re already more than halfway to producing dreamy content your users will love.

 Add some flair and originality to the mix, and you’ll really start killing it.

-In this post, you’ll learn in detail how we do blog posts here at FATJOE.
+In this post, you’ll learn in detail how we write blog posts here at FATJOE.
 We provide practical content strategy tips you can deploy in your business.

 STEP 1: Blog Post Research